Skip to content

 b: str

-# valid as it is a builtin dataclass without validation
+# valid as it is a stdlib dataclass without validation:

 my_dc = DC(a=ArbitraryType(value=3), b='qwe')